james-priest/100-days-of-code-log-r2/Introducing-the-Service-Worker.md

 ## 12. Hijacking Requests 2
 Now that we know how to hijack a request and respond with basic HTML, let's do something cooler...

-Let's go to the network for the Response, but not for the thing that was requested.
-There is an API to achieve this: fetch.
+Let's go to the network for the [Response](https://developer.mozilla.org/en-US/docs/Web/API/Response), but not for the thing that was requested.
+There is an API to achieve this: [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

 You might be thinking: "Isn't this what XMLHttpRequest is for?"
 No, just... no!
 Much of the XHR API is 15 years old!
 Even from the outset, it wasn't particularly well thought out.